 0 Comments

-Having completed Massage Therapy training 29 years ago, I continue to be fascinated by the human body and its uniqueness to each individual.
+Having completed Massage Therapy training 29+ years ago, I continue to be fascinated by the human body and its uniqueness to each individual.
 It is always amazing to witness just how capable the body is of healing naturally, and the results that clients experience.

-While I’ve also practiced Craniosacral Therapy for 29 years, the past 5 years, plus more recent and ongoing advanced training, have shown me how much more clients can experience in their wellness journeys.
+While I’ve also practiced Craniosacral Therapy for 29+ years, the past 5 years, plus more recent and ongoing advanced training, have shown me how much more clients can experience in their wellness journeys.
 How do I know?
 Client feedback and results.
 When clients come in for their sessions mid-summer there is a noticeable shift in their posture and walking gait.
 Much of that has to do with summer sandals and the pressure placed, through the feet, to other parts of the body.

+During a Craniosacral Therapy session there is a Stillpoint (or many).
+A small measure of time where the Nervous System becomes still, the flow of Cerebral Spinal Fluid is slow and steady, the body is quiet, and I wait.
+A lot of the healing process is happening at this point.
+How long do I hold the Stillpoint?
+Until the client's response tells me to move on.
 This past week I had the opportunity to participate in 2 workshops for enhancing Craniosacral Therapy outcomes for clients.
 While there was a lot of fascinating information shared one topic that stood out to me was the role of Craniosacral Therapy in gently releasing muscular restrictions in the body, versus Deep Tissue Massage where that release is forced, through pressure.

 Teresa Graham,